Frequently Asked Questions

 How much can I expect to pay for a doula?

 For a fully certified, experienced birth doula in Calgary you can expect to pay between $900.00 and $1500.00.
 For a fully certified, experienced postpartum doula you can expect to pay between $30.00 and $40.00 an hour.
-If cost is an issue please inquire with our Referral Line Coordinator about non-certified doulas, as their costs are often lower.
+If cost is an issue please inquire with our Referral Line Coordinator about non-certified doulas, as their costs can be lower.
 We believe that every woman deserves a doula and we work to ensure that anyone who wants a doula can have one.

 What type of packages are offered?